 These planters are a good example of how you could use shelving to create a lit area.
-By using the bottom of one shelf for mounting lights or heat lamps, you can open up the possibility of growing plants that need more heat and light.
-Also, it’s another way to brighten the room and draw attention to what you’re growing.
+By using the bottom of one shelf for mounting lights or heat lamps, you can open up the possibility of growing plants that need more light.
+Also, I think that it’s another way to brighten the room and draw attention to what you’re growing.

 Mounted On Wood

-Another unusual design, but one I really love.
+Another unusual indoor garden design, but one I really love.
 Plus, after making this at home, I noticed that it doesn’t take up a lot of space at all.
 These small planters are attached to wood which is hanging against the wall, so no floor space gets used.
 You can mount the planters in any pattern you choose, too.

 The Wall Of Green

 I didn’t say all my indoor garden ideas would be easy!
-A lot of work has gone into this, but it is truly breathtaking.
-It’s like a slice of the jungle in your own home -- with greenery from floor to ceiling.
-If you have the expertise, a design like this can wow your friends.
+A lot of work has gone into this, but I think that it is truly breathtaking.
+It’s like a slice of the jungle in your own home — with greenery from floor to ceiling.
+If you have the expertise, an indoor gardening design like this can wow your friends.

-These planters are uniform, box-shaped, and connected by a modern metal structure that looks a bit like modern art.
-I would expect this kind of design to look good in a fancy office building, but this idea isn’t reserved for the Silicon Valley.
-You can use this vertical design to make the most of the wall space in your home.
+These planters are uniform, box-shaped, and connected by a modern metal structure that looks a bit like modern art, in my opinion.
+I would expect this kind of indoor garden design to look good in a fancy office building, but this idea isn’t reserved for Silicon Valley.
+You can use this vertical indoor gardening design to make the most of the wall space in your home.

-Here’s another creative use of a crate!
-This time it has been turned into shelves for the planter by turning it on its side.
+Here’s a really creative use of a crate!
+The crates have been turned into shelves for the planter by turning it on its side.
 As you can see, you could stack multiple crates against the wall and make a large area for planting whatever you please.
 I love the rustic charm of this one and the fact it reuses materials.
 This is certainly one of the best DIY sustainable indoor garden ideas, in my opinion.

 Plant Some Vegetables

-Many vegetables (for example, potatoes) do well indoors and this is a great example of using a light bit of the kitchen that’s full of natural light to get your indoor garden ideas started.
-Once they start to sprout and grow, you’ll get a real feeling of spring in the air -- plus they are very useful!
+Many vegetables, like potatoes and pepper plants, do well indoors and this is a great example of using a part of the kitchen that’s full of natural light to get your indoor garden ideas started.
+Once they start to sprout and grow, you’ll get a real feeling of spring in the air — plus I think that they are very useful!